google/oauth2l/README.md

 [![PyPI](https://img.shields.io/pypi/v/google-oauth2l.svg)](https://pypi.python.org/pypi/google-oauth2l)
 [![Versions](https://img.shields.io/pypi/pyversions/google-oauth2l.svg)](https://pypi.python.org/pypi/google-oauth2l)

-`oauth2l` (pronounced "oauth tool") is a simple command-line tool that can be used to interact with Google OAuth system.
+`oauth2l` (pronounced "oauth tool") is a simple command-line tool for interacting with Google OAuth system.
 Its primary use is to fetch and print OAuth 2.0 access tokens, which can be used with other command-line tools and shell scripts.